ddh0/easy-llama/README.md

 pip install -e ./easy-llama
 ```

+Note that installations from source are bleeding-edge, and as such are inherently **unstable**.
+You may run into unexpected issues during installation or inference, which is why installing from pip is recommended in most cases.

 ## Acknowledgments
 easy-llama stands on the shoulders of giants.
 Thank you to [Andrei Betlen](https://github.com/abetlen) for [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), and to [Georgi Gerganov](https://github.com/ggerganov) for [llama.cpp](https://github.com/ggerganov/llama.cpp) and [GGML](https://github.com/ggerganov/ggml).
 Thank you to all who have made contributions to these projects.